Traumatic Brain Injury Program

 The TBI Program is the central office for brain injury information in the state.
 Numerous materials including articles, books, videos, and pamphlets are available to survivors, family members and professionals.
 A comprehensive resource directory, The Traumatic Brain Injury Services Directory and Resource Guide is distributed statewide.
 A toll-free number (1-800-882-0611) is available to give immediate information regarding traumatic brain injury to individuals all across Tennessee.

-- In the U.S., an estimated 1.7 million people sustain a TBI annually.
+- As of 2010, an estimated 2.5 million people in the U.S. sustain a TBI annually.

 - Each year TBI contributes to a substantial number of deaths and cases of permanent disability.